skramm/homog2d/docs/homog2d_algorithms.md

 The allowed distance between a given reference segment and one of the points of the polygon is given by `thr::nullDistance()`, that you may also adjust if necessary (see [homog2d_thresholds.md](homog2d_thresholds.md)).

+# 3 - Polyline splitting by a line

+The loop iterates on each of the segments of the polyline and checks if there is an intersection.
+If there has been one previously, then we just add the current point to the current point set vector.
+If not, the loop moves on, but
+  - if there has been an intersection detected previously, we add the current point to current point set vector.
+  - if not, we keep track of the current point (so we can add it to the final set, in case some intersections occured).

+At each intersection:
+1 - add the current intersection point to the current point set vector 2 - Create a new Polyline with that set an push it to the output set 3 - Clear the current point set vector and add to it the current intersection point

+After all the segments have been parsed, we need to add to the output set the final Polyline made of the rest of the points